wtait/Scaffold/README.md

 1. **Model Client** - BAML-based client to talk to LLM in an RPC-like way
 2. **Sandbox Environment** - Isolated compute sandbox for running preview environments (React app we're editing)
-3. **MCP Server** - Tools for managing the sandbox and code operations
 4. **WS-Based Agent** - Real-time server for communication between client and agent

 ![Architecture Diagram](assets/arch.png)